 A Safari Dental can also accommodate children in need of custom mouth guards to protect against sports injuries.

-As a children’s dentist, our doctor is trained to diagnose disease.
+As a children’s dentist, our doctors are trained to diagnose disease.
 The examination includes screenings for oral pathology, an evaluation of growth and development, an orthodontic needs assessment, a gum disease evaluation, a visual examination for tooth decay, as well as an evaluation of any current restorations, concerns or complaints from the patient/parent.
 The dentist will also discuss risk factors for disease, instructions for oral hygiene and information related to nutritional counseling.

 Also known as Dental Prophylaxis, this process removes plaque, a substance formed in the mouth from food, saliva and bacteria.
 If present, the cleaning also removes calculus, which is plaque that has hardened on the tooth surface and requires professional instrumentation to remove.
 In addition, the cleaning helps polish the teeth to make them smooth and remove stains from the teeth.
 With a cooperative patient, a special dental cup and gritty toothpaste are used to achieve these goals.